 The symptoms of an HIV infection may resemble other medical conditions.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.
 Rapid diagnostic tests are available and early diagnosis is important.

 How is HIV/AIDS diagnosed?

-Early HIV infection often causes no symptoms, and must be detected by testing a person's blood for the presence of antibodies--disease-fighting proteins--against HIV.
-These HIV antibodies generally do not reach levels high enough to detect by standard blood tests until one to three months following infection, and may take as long as six months.
+Early HIV infection often causes no symptoms, and must be detected by testing a person's blood for the presence of antibodies—disease-fighting proteins—against HIV.
+These HIV antibodies generally do not reach levels high enough to detect by standard blood tests until 1 to 3 months following infection, and may take as long as 6 months.
 People exposed to HIV should be tested for HIV infection as soon as they think they may have been exposed to HIV.